 |Verse 6: “he who does not observe the day, to the Lord he does not observe it”||Verse 6: “he who observes the day, observes it to the Lord”|

 An attempt to rebut this by saying that Paul identified himself with the weak in 1 Corinthians 9:22 will not work.
 First, Romans 15:1 unambiguously calls Paul “strong.”
 There is no way to change that into “weak.”
 Second, Romans 14:2 says that the one who eats only vegetables “is” weak, while in 1 Cor.
 9:22 Paul says he is “as” the weak.
+Clearly, Paul is talking about sympathizing with people in order to reach them with the gospel, rather than being exactly like them.
 And third, verse 21 of 1 Cor.
 9 says that Paul did not consider himself as “without law to God” further indicating that he did keep the fourth commandment.

 PAUL’S CALL FOR UNITY PRECLUDES OPTIONAL SABBATH KEEPING

-3. The Unity of Christianity in Rome: Upon their return to Rome, Jewish Christians would have been placed in the awkward situation of having to assimilate into groups that felt rather foreign to them.
+And third, “upon their return to Rome, Jewish Christians would have been placed in the awkward situation of having to assimilate into groups that felt rather foreign to them.
 This is a reverse of what would have happened before Claudius’s edict; at that time Gentiles would have had to adapt to Jewish customs to fit in.
-Surely, when the Jewish Christians showed up again in the now mostly-Gentile churches, tensions would have emerged over who was in charge and how Christians were supposed to relate to all-things-Jewish.”(BXZ)
+Surely, when the Jewish Christians showed up again in the now mostly-Gentile churches, tensions would have emerged over who was in charge and how Christians were supposed to relate to all-things-Jewish.”(24)

 With the historical setting in mind we should expect Paul’s letter to try and unify the Jews with the Gentile believers.
 Is there any internal evidence of this?
 Yes!
 In Romans 2:11 he says that God plays no favoritism between the two groups.
-At 3:9 we read that both are guilty of the same things while at 3:22 both are offered the same solution.
-To Paul, both are children of Abraham (4:1) and both may be justified alongside faithful Abraham so long as they both “believe” (4:9-12, 16-17).
+At 3:9 we read that both are guilty of sin while the solution is the same for both (verse 22).
+To Paul, both are children of Abraham (4:1) and both may be justified along with Abraham so long as they both “believe” (4:9-12, 16-17).
 In Romans 6:5 he says that both groups are “united” in the likeness of Christ’s death, and therefore both will be united in “the likeness of his resurrection.”
-God seeks to save both the Jews and the Gentiles (9:24), and in 10:12 Paul says that there are no differences between the two groups of believers.
-There was tension and disagreements between them at this time (2:1, 17-24, 14:1-23) which fits perfectly with the historical setting we read above.
-But he warns them individually “not to think of himself more highly than he ought to think” (12:3).
+God seeks to save both the Jews and the Gentiles (9:24), and in 10:12 God invites them both to call upon him.
+There were tensions and disagreements between them at this time (2:1, 17-24, 14:1-23), which fits perfectly with the historical setting we read above, but he warns them “not to think of himself more highly than he ought to think” (12:3).
 He emphasizes that though they are many, yet they are united as “one body in Christ” (12:5).
 He tells them to be kind towards one another, to be equally minded, and to receive even the weakest of those among them, though they may disagree on some minor points (12:10, 16, 14:1).
 Paul repeats this call for unity, telling them again to “receive one another” and to be “like-minded toward one another” that “together you may with one voice glorify the God and Father of our Lord Jesus Christ” (15:5-7 ESV).
 In the very chapter we are discussing he concludes by calling them to maintain peace amongst themselves, “Therefore let us pursue the things which make for peace and the things by which one may edify another” (Romans 14:19).
 And finally, he warns them against those who would seek to disrupt this all important unity and directly tells them to “avoid” such people (16:17).

-Thus, both contextual and historical evidence points to the fact that Paul’s main goal was to unite the two classes of believers under the gospel of Christ.
+Thus the evidence points to the fact that Paul’s main goal was to unite the two classes of believers as one church.
 We would not expect, therefore, anything from the words of the apostle, something that could potentially destroy this endeavor.
 But this is exactly what the critics have done in their interpretation of Romans 14.

 OPTIONAL SABBATH KEEPING WOULD DESTROY THIS UNITY